Configure same-cycle scheduling dependencies

 Configuration guidelines

-To improve development efficiency, we recommend using the automatic parsing feature to quickly configure dependencies for your nodes.
+We recommend using automatic parsing to configure dependencies efficiently.
 When using automatic parsing, follow these guidelines:

-• Node creation: We recommend naming each node after its output table.
+• Node creation: Name each node after its output table.

 • Code development: Avoid having multiple nodes write data to the same table.

-• Dependency configuration: We recommend setting the table that a node produces as that node's output.
+• Dependency configuration: Set the table that a node produces as that node's output.

 Entry points and methods